skitterm/math-lib/README.md

 ## Reusability Measures

 The functions each verify that a valid number (argument with JavaScript `number` type) is passed for each argument.
-They also handle a wide variety of number formats -- decimal, binary, octal, and hexidecimal.
+They also handle a wide variety of number formats -- decimal, binary, octal, and hexadecimal.